Simply Ballet Tap Classes 2025

 • You have at least 1 x ongoing weekly class on month-to-month enrolment

-• At the end of the month, you’ll receive another invoice for any extra classes you may have taken, this invoice is due 14 days later.
+• At the end of the month, you’ll receive another invoice for all extra classes you have booked, this invoice is due 14 days later.
 If you take no extra classes, there’s no extra invoices.

-M2M+ doesn’t affect any make-up classes you have available, and you’ll still save more by booking multiple classes upfront with a better discount.
+M2M+ doesn’t affect any make-up classes you have available, and you’ll still save more by booking multiple classes upfront with a bigger discount.
 Extra class bookings are also subject to spaces being available.
-Permanent Month-to-Month bookings and Class Pack students will be given priority.
-M2M+ is just for those extra times when you want to pop in and get those dancing shoes on!

 You can start right now – just log on to your customer portal and set-up direct debit (if you haven’t already) and get dancing.